 What Are the Benefits of Hospice Care?

 Hospice care providers offer extensive support and knowledge at the end of life.
-This can help minimize the anxiety and fear that often plagues terminally ill patients as well as their family members.
+This can help minimize the anxiety and fear that often plague terminally ill patients as well as their family members.
 Instead, the care and support offered by hospice allow patients to achieve some level of acceptance and make the most of their remaining time.

 Many terminally ill patients make the choice to receive hospice and palliative care rather than continuing treatment for the terminal condition or disease.
 By making this decision, they avoid the potential risks associated with aggressive treatment.

 In-home support from a hospice care team means that the patient will receive care and monitoring tailored to their individual needs.
 In addition to focusing on the comfort and physical health of the patient, hospice care also considers the spiritual support and the needs of caretakers and family members as well.